 The Simple Assessment Method sets a standard SPEA setback adjacent to a watercourse, measured from the top of the bank, that links aquatic to terrestrial ecosystems and where development is not permitted (Figure 42a).
-In contrast, the Detailed Assessment Method uses a QEP and field assessments to identify a site-specific SPEA setback

-As development occurs adjacent to SPEAs, from within the RAA as measured from the high water mark (Figure 42b).
+In contrast, the Detailed Assessment Method uses a QEP and field assessments to identify a site-specific SPEA setback from within the RAA as measured from the high water mark (Figure 42b).
 The final SPEA setback will vary based on the QEP findings, and additional setbacks for windfirm tree and/or geotechnical considerations may also apply.